iksaglam/bioinf-containers-course/tutorials/session_02_docker_compose.md

 After Session 2 you can:

 - Use `docker compose` to launch a reproducible interactive toolbox.
-- Run ANGSD and PCAngsd workflows using predefined services.
+- Run ANGSD and PCA workflows using predefined services.
 - Override service defaults and run arbitrary commands.
-- Generate PCA and admixture plots using R scripts.
+- Generate PCA  using R script.

 ---